Analysis: Google's Starline shows the potential and danger of 3D chat | ExBulletin

 Citing last year’s internal presentation, one source said that each unit in Starline costs tens of thousands of dollars, according to expert estimates.

-The meeting with Starline felt like a face-to-face gathering, as long as the system was functioning properly, according to three sources.
+Meetings with Starline were like meeting in person, as long as the system was functioning properly, according to three sources.

-“The texture, the clothes … were perfect,” said one.
+Someone said the texture and clothes were perfect.
 However, two sources reported that the image was pixelated as the other person moved around.

 Google declined to comment.